Mount Gambier: Television

 Channel Nine broadcasts Nine Network programming, Channel Seven broadcast Seven Network programming & WIN Television broadcasts Network 10 programming.
 The programming schedules for these channels is the same as Channel Nine, Channel Seven and Channel 10 in Adelaide, with local commercials inserted on SDS/RDS and LGS/LRS and some variations for coverage of Australian Football League or National Rugby League matches, state and national news and current affairs programs, some lifestyle and light entertainment shows and infomercials.
 As of February 2013, there are no local news programs for the Mount Gambier area since the closure of WIN Television's news operation.
-WIN Television also broadcasts Sky News Regional programming, the programming schedule for these multichannel is the same as Sky News Australia and Fox Sports News, with local commercials inserted.
+WIN Television also broadcasts News24 Regional programming, the programming schedule for these multichannel is the same as News24 and Fox Sports News, with local commercials inserted.
 SES/RTS, since 30 June 2024, took a direct dirty feed of SAS-7 Adelaide, after WIN ended its local advertising agreement with the Seven Network.

 On 11 November 2011, WIN Television commenced transmission of the digital TV multi-channels 10 Drama, 10 Comedy, 9Go!, 9Gem, 7two (an acronym of "72") and 7mate for Mount Gambier and the surrounding South East region of South Australia.

 Due to the close proximity to the Victoria/South Australia state border, most people in Mount Gambier and some adjacent areas of southeast South Australia can receive television services from Western Victoria.
 These channels are broadcast from the Mount Dundas transmitter near the town of Cavendish, Victoria.
 The transmitter site is located approximately 100 kilometres northeast of Mount Gambier and broadcasts all the television channels from Western Victoria including Seven Regional Victoria (AMV), WIN Television's Nine Victoria (VTV), Network 10 (BCV), the ABC and SBS Victorian services, as well as the digital free-to-air multi-channels that are also now available from the Mount Burr transmitter, north west of Mount Gambier.

 As of 16 June 2025, reception of Western Victoria (Ballarat) TV services from Mount Dundas will be the only way Mount Gambier residents will be able to pick up terrestrial Seven Network broadcasts, after WIN Television announced it would cease local transmissions of its Seven Network services in Mount Gambier and surrounding areas, including Loxton, beginning 1 July 2025.

-As of 3 July 2025, WIN Television resumed it's local transmission of the Seven Network service into Mount Gambier region.
+As of 3 July 2025, WIN Television resumed its local transmission of the Seven Network service into Mount Gambier region.

+On 30 June 2026, WIN Television will cease its local transmission of the Network 10 service into Mount Gambier.